Time periodic solutions to Hibler's sea ice model: Preliminaries and Main Results

 In the sequel, we suppose that a {\em strong solution} $v$ to Hibler's viscous-plastic sea ice model has the property that $v_{|(0,T)} \in \E$, and $v$ satisfies \eqref{eq:cs} for almost every $t \in (0,T)$ as equality in $L^p(0,T;X_0)$.
-The latter space then is also the underlying data space, i.e., we set
+The latter space then is also the underlying data space, i.e., the space in which the external forces, also referred to as data, lie, so we set